SIB61/SIB61/README.md

 ## 💫 About Me:
 🔭 I’m currently working on Fullstack web development with NextJs<br>
 🌱 I’m currently learning Microservices and Machine Learning<br>
-💬 Ask me about anything from Javascript.<br>
 ⚡ NEXTJS, ANGULAR, NESTJS, MONGODB : these are my go-to stack for web development.<br>
-👯 I did some android development with Java, kotlin, Jetpack compose etc.
+👯 I did some android development with Java, kotlin, Jetpack compose etc and api development with Dotnet Core.

 <br/>